 West Baltimore residents join class action lawsuit against BGE

-Thiru Vignarajah, Former deputy attorney general and attorney for the plaintiffs, announced the update in a media briefing Wednesday morning.
+Thiru Vignarajah, an attorney for the plaintiffs, announced the update at a press conference on Wednesday morning.

-The lawsuit filed on June 23, according to Vignarajah, alleges that BGE has continued a campaign to install potentially unsafe and unwanted high-pressure gas regulators at residences in Federal Hill, and shut off gas services for residents that refused the work.
+The lawsuit was filed on June 23.
+It alleges that BGE has continued a campaign to install potentially unsafe and unwanted high-pressure gas regulators at residences in Federal Hill and shut off gas services for residents that refused the work, according to Vignarajah.

 "It was a deliberate, protracted, unapologetic campaign that they have perpetrated over the course of months or years to install external regulators for their own profit to avoid their own liability," Vignarajah said.
 "At the expense and over the objection of homeowners."